ayeluru/cadences/replit.md

-# Maintain - Personal Productivity & Maintenance Tracking App
+# Cadences - Personal Productivity & Maintenance Tracking App

 ## Overview

-Maintain is a personal productivity and maintenance tracking application designed to help users track recurring tasks based on cadence intervals rather than specific calendar dates.
+Cadences is a personal productivity and maintenance tracking application designed to help users track recurring tasks based on cadence intervals rather than specific calendar dates.
 The core concept focuses on time since last completion, where each task has an interval (e.g., every 1 day, 2 weeks, 3 months) and the app continuously computes urgency based on how close tasks are to being overdue.

 The application supports two task types:
 - **Interval-based tasks**: Complete every X days/weeks/months/years
-- **Frequency-based tasks**: Complete X times per week/month
+- **Frequency-based tasks**: Complete X times per week/month (with optional refractory period)

 Tasks can be organized with categories and tags, grouped into routines, and track custom metrics (like weight, reps, duration) with each completion.

+### Key Features
+- **Dynamic Urgency Calculation**: "Due soon" threshold is 20% of task cadence, clamped between 1-14 days
+- **Refractory Period**: For frequency tasks, prevents gaming by requiring minimum time between completions
+- **Enhanced Calendar**: Shows completions, missed tasks, and future due dates with toggleable views
+- **Metrics Tracking**: Custom metrics per task with trend charts and history
+- **Streaks**: Visual streak tracking with grace period of 1.5x the interval
+- **Task Variations**: Link tasks to frequency-based goals (e.g., "Back Squat" counts toward "Exercise 3x/week")

 ## User Preferences